timholy/Revise.jl/README.md

 - changes to type definitions
 - function or method deletions
+- changes to macros that affect method definitions
 - file or module renames
 - changes in files that are omitted by Revise (you should see a warning about these).
 Revise has to be able to statically parse the paths in your package; statements like `include("file2.jl")` are easy but `include(string((length(Core.ARGS)>=2 ?
 Core.ARGS[2] : ""), "build_h.jl"))` cannot be handled.